isralduke/thatbook/20-proverbs.md

 > <a name="3:27">3:27</a> Do not withhold good from those who need it,
 > when you have the ability to do it.
 > <a name="3:28">3:28</a> Do not say to your neighbor, “Go!
 Return tomorrow
-> and I will give it”—when you have it with you at the time.
+> and I will give it” — when you have it with you at the time.
 > <a name="3:29">3:29</a> Do not plot evil against your neighbor
 > when he dwells by you unsuspectingly.
 > <a name="3:30">3:30</a> Do not accuse anyone without legitimate cause,